Creating a Stormwater Utility

 What are the adjacent jurisdictions/watershed areas doing to address the stormwater runoff issue?
 This sounds like a regional problem, since Fairfax City stormwater impacts downstream jurisdictions.
 It should not be on Fairfax City residents to pay extra, unless residents of areas downstream are also funding this type of initiative.

-Tog asked over 2 years ago
+Tog asked about 3 years ago

 Thank you for your question.
 All jurisdictions located within the Chesapeake Bay watershed have pollutant reduction goals to meet.
 This watershed extends into five other states, all of which have their own reduction goals.
 In Virginia, each jurisdiction in the Chesapeake Bay watershed is assigned a load reduction.
 Jurisdictions neighboring Fairfax City face similar challenges and are pursuing similar solutions, all of which require significant public funding to meet.
 Twenty-nine Virginia jurisdictions have implemented a stormwater utility.

-More information on the Chesapeake Bay Total Maximum Daily Load are available here: https://www.epa.gov/chesapeake-bay-tmdl/chesapeake-bay-tmdl-fact-sheet
+More information on the Chesapeake Bay Total Maximum Daily Load are available here: https://www.epa.gov/chesapeake-bay-tmdl/chesapeake-bay-tmdl-fact-sheet(External link)

 In addition, the city and surrounding jurisdictions have local TMDLs for sediment, E.coli, and other watershed-specific issues to address.
 The city is responsible for its portion of the TMDL goals for Accotink Creek, Bull Run, Difficult Run, and Popes Head Creek.